nilathj/mosquitto-tls/README.md

 Please let me know if you know how to get this working.

 ## Configure home-assistant to use mosquitto MQTT broker
 Edit the home-assistant configuration.yaml and add a mqtt section with a broker ip pointing to localhost.
 This will use all the defaults which will use port 1883 on 127.0.0.1.
 We have set this up on mosquitto config earlier.
+Refer https://home-assistant.io/docs/mqtt/broker/#run-your-own for all the config options.

 ```
 mqtt:
   broker: 127.0.0.1